 - b.
-Total disbursements, excluding debt service costs, are forecast to be approximately \$2.0 million.
+Total disbursements, excluding debt service costs, are forecast to be approximately \$1.6 million.
 Significant components include: - i.
 Occupancy costs, which are principally related to NAFA's properties in both Poland and Wisconsin.
-The Cash Flow Forecast assumes that the majority of the Wisconsin costs will be reimbursed by the relevant tenant, as both facilities are currently leased while they are being marketed for sale.
-No rent or mortgage payments in respect of NAFA's Toronto "footprint" are assumed in the cash flow forecast as NAFA has negotiated rent free occupancy with the owner of the Carlingview Property until June 30, 2021; - Employee costs, including wages and benefits, costs related to seasonal labour and amounts payable to foreign governments for payroll taxes.
-Also included are relevant KERP payments for certain employees whose employment will come to an end during the Cash Flow Period;

-- iii.
-Insurance, which is being financed via monthly payments in order to conserve cash flow; - iv.
-Other general operational costs; and - v.
-Professional fees for the Applicants' Canadian and European counsel, the Monitor and its counsel, the Agent's counsel and financial advisor. - c.
+The Cash Flow Forecast assumes that most of the Wisconsin costs will be reimbursed by the relevant tenants, as both facilities are currently leased while they are being marketed for sale.
+NAFA is currently operating out of office space that is rent free until June, 30, 2021.
+NAFA begins paying approximately \$1,000/month for this space beginning July 1, 2021; - ii.
+Employee costs, including wages and benefits and amounts payable to foreign governments for payroll taxes are included in this line item; - iii.
+Other general operational costs; and - iv.
+Professional fees for the Applicants' Canadian and European counsel, theMonitor and its counsel, the Agent's counsel and financial advisor. - c.
 The Cash Flow Forecast includes payments to BDC in respect of the Skyway Property debt to fully retire this facility when the Skyway Transaction closes, assuming it is approved by the Court.
-Additional debt repayment and debt service costs to the Syndicate in the amounts of \$4.3 million and \$926,000, respectively, are also assumed in the Cash Flow Forecast. - 55.
-The debt payable to the Agent as at April 9, 2021 is forecast to be approximately \$11.3 million for the Tranche A indebtedness and approximately \$4.8 million in respect of the term debt.
-Total liquidity is projected to be approximately \$799,000.
+Additional forecast debt repayment and debt service costs to the Syndicate in the amounts of \$7.9 million and \$594,000, respectively, are also assumed in the Cash Flow Forecast.

+- 45. The debt payable to the Agent as at July 30, 2021 is forecast to be approximately \$4.9 million for the Tranche A indebtedness and approximately \$4.8 million in respect of the term debt.
+Total liquidity is projected to be approximately \$728,000. - 46.
+The Monitor notes that the Cash Flow Forecast does not currently include provisions for costs related to potential new litigation which may be required to recover the rollover loans.
+Pursuant to the enhanced powers provided to the Monitor in November, 2020, the Monitor will consult with the Applicants and Agent prior to initiating new litigation to realize on NAFA's assets, including the rollover loans.